aiman-al-masoud/deixiscript/docs/thesis/4-artificial-intelligence.md

 <!-- Goedel -->

-In doing so, Turing introduced the concept of the Turing Test: a metric to tell if a computer could "think", according to the definition given by its author, involving a suspicious human judge who has to converse with two subjects: a human and a machine behind a curtain, and tell them apart from their usage of language alone.
-In what can be aptly described as an "imitation game", the goal of the machine is thus to deceive the human judge regarding its being a machine [ai15](./bib.md#ai15).
+In doing so, Turing introduced the concept of the Turing Test: a metric to tell if a computer could "think", according to the definition given by its author.
+The test involves a "suspicious human judge" who has to converse with two subjects: another human and a machine, both hidden behind a curtain.
+The judge's goal is to tell them apart, from their usage of language alone.
+In what can be aptly described as an "imitation game", the goal of the machine is to deceive the human judge regarding its being a machine [ai15](./bib.md#ai15).

 It was recently reported (2022-23) that some Large Language Models (LLMs) such as Google’s LaMDA [ai16](./bib.md#ai16) and OpenAI's GPT [ai17](./bib.md#ai17) have succeded in passing the Turing Test, an ambitious feat which had remained largely unaccomplished for decades prior to that [ai15](./bib.md#ai15).
-If this is all accurate, it means that we are living in the post-Turing Test era.
+If this is all accurate, it means that we are now living in the post-Turing Test era.

 Obviously, the merits, implications and interpretations of the results offered by a successfully passed instance of a Turing Test are controversial topics to say the least in the philosophy of mind.
 Years before the advent of LLMs, in 1980, philosopher John Searle (1932-) first made public his famous Chinese Room Argument [phil1](./bib.md#phil1).